spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/glue/marketplace-product-offer-prices-wishlist-feature-integration.md

 ---
-title: "Glue API: Marketplace Product Offer + Wishlist feature integration"
+title: "Glue API: Marketplace Product Offer Prices + Wishlist feature integration"
-description: This document describes how to integrate the Marketplace Product Offer + Wishlist Glue API feature into a Spryker project.
+description: This document describes how to integrate the Marketplace Product Offer Prices + Wishlist Glue API feature into a Spryker project.
 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Marketplace Wishlist feature into a Spryker project.
+This document describes how to integrate the Marketplace Product Offer Prices + Wishlist Glue API feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Marketplace Wishlist feature core.
+Follow the steps below to install the Marketplace Product Offer Prices + Wishlist Glue API feature core.

 ### Prerequisites